KamilMatejuk/Meal-Planner/README.md

 # Meal Planner
 Project to simplify crating of meals schedule for families.

+# Note:
-Note: project is just started, not working at all, and containing parts of previous code.
+Project is just started, not working at all, and containing parts of previous code.
 Left on github only to get back to it when I will have time.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents